cd17822/Tkinter-Ventures/README.md

 Tkinter-Ventures
 ====================

-The following three projects are both games written in Python using the Tkinter importation for graphics.
+The following three projects are games written in Python using the Tkinter importation for graphics.

 Palindromica - November 2014
 An original game where a user is to expose palindromes from a string of digits.